How To Add Charts And Graphs To WordPress

 Visualizer Plugin Description

-WordPress Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional plugins are needed.
+WordPress Visualizer uses Google Visualization API to render charts, which support cross-browser compatibility (adopting VML for older IE versions) and cross-platform portability to iOS and new Android releases, and are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no additional components are needed.

-WordPress Visualizer also provides a variety of charts that are optimized to address all your data visualization needs, including:
+WordPress Visualizer also provides a variety of charts that are optimized to address your data visualization needs, including:

 - Line chart